Digiterre/trading-tile-clients/README.md

 ### Accompanying presentation

-We typically use this as part of our "brown bag" or "lunch and learn" initiative and you can find the PDF of the accompanying presentation in the root of this repository.
+We typically use this as part of our "brown bag" or "lunch and learn" initiative.

 If you are interested in learning more about which sessions we offer (free!) then get in touch with us at `brownbag@digiterre.com`.